 The recent craft beer boom means we get far more choice and interesting beers.
 But most are no good for those who are gluten intolerant or choose to avoid it.
-Luckily there are plenty of breweries out there making decent gluten-free beers.
+Luckily there are plenty of breweries out there making what they reckon to be as the best gluten-free beers.

-If you’re wondering why regular beer isn’t suitable, it’s due to it being made with barley and other products like wheat.
+If you’re wondering why regular beer isn’t suitable, even the best craft ale, it’s due to it being made with barley and other products like wheat.

 A beer branded "gluten-free" means that it contains 20ppm (parts per million) of gluten or less.
 So whether it’s a lifestyle choice or a requirement, you can avoid gluten but still kick back with a tasty cold one.